Feature-Based Diversity Optimization for Problem Instance Classification: Classification Based on Multiple Features

 The weighted population diversity offers a way to examine the overlapping area of hard and easy instances.
 With the weighting technique, it takes consideration about the relationship between the different features examined.
 Since most of these features are not independent from each others and the weighted population diversity considers multiple features at the same time, it is predictable that with the weighted population diversity the extreme value for each single feature may not reach.

 An example is shown in Figure~\ref{fig:weighted} focusing on maximizing the weighted population diversity over the combination of features \emph{mst\_dists\_mean}, \emph{nnds\_mean} and \emph{chull\_area}, which is shown to be a good combination for separating the hard and easy instances.
 From the comparison between Figure~\ref{fig:3d_good} and Figure~\ref{fig:weighted}, we can see that although the results from maximizing weighted population diversity does not cover a wider search space, it provides a detailed insight into the intersection between the hard and easy instances.
 The $3$D plots of different instance sizes show that the combination of these three certain features provide a clear separation between hard and easy instances.
 There are some overlapping areas in the search space, but it is clear that this combination of features provide some hints for predicting of hard or easy instances.
+It is expected that additional features might increase the separability.
+Because each additional feature contributes to an additional constraint on the hard/easy classification.
+However, due to visualization limitations we consider up to 3 features for graphical analysis.